How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Total: 3–5 hours of active work plus 2–5 days of waiting.

-- Client fills out voice form (5-8 minutes, comprehensive info)
+- Client fills out voice form (5–8 minutes — comprehensive narrative captured)

 - AI produces summary, extracted data, red flags, and recommended next steps (instant)